SanVM/CustomerCentricEngineering/README.md

 # 3) Symptoms:
 Keep an open eye for the symptoms in the problem description and the solution provided , document/hashtag your symptoms and solutions , causes , preventive actions.
-RCACA: root cause analysis and corrective action , of ten you will be doing this exercise for various high severity cases documenting all of these is key because this is where you get to play a doctor because you will be bombarded with vague descriptions of problem symptoms , you would be typically questioning   back with standard set of questions like a) since how many days this is happening b) what wrong did you or what changed c) Any outages / network glitches d) Do you have any screenshots of the issue e) what was the user doing at this time f) Have you seen this before
+RCACA: root cause analysis and corrective action , of ten you will be doing this exercise for various high severity cases documenting all of these is key because this is where you get to play a doctor because you will be bombarded with vague descriptions of problem symptoms , you would be typically questioning   back with standard set of questions like
+a) since how many days this is happening
+b) what wrong did you or what changed
+c) Any outages / network glitches
+d) Do you have any screenshots of the issue
+e) what was the user doing at this time f) Have you seen this before
 g) Did you apply patches / performed upgrade/ installed any new software from different vendor/Any recent solution/hot-fix applied  etc , you would require this information  this issue is the side effect of something .
 Does this not look like a patient-Doctor conversation ?
 You  MUST have a running list of known symptoms and what things to look for in logs and /or customer setup .
-Tupically you would create a diagnostic tool to gather this information if logs alone are not sufficient.
+Typically you would create a diagnostic tool to gather this information if logs alone are not sufficient.
-Tip:  when you have identified complete set of symptoms for a case try elimination approach to narrow down to a major contributing symptom and thereby identifying cause.
+**Tip:**  when you have identified complete set of symptoms for a case try elimination approach to narrow down to a major contributing symptom and thereby identifying cause.
 Organize this data so that some of the AI(Artificial Intelligence) and  ML ( Machine Learning) algorithms can be applied and come out with some sort of QnA / chatbot system.

 # 3.A) Running Book / Playbook:   This is a by-product of above three major points .
 Your team should have a journal of important activities / day to day task happened/ frequently used commands / best practices/ How tos